TejasBN28/Advanced-Physical-Design-using-OpenLANE-Sky130/README.md

 # 1. Inception of open source EDA OpenLANE and Sky130
 ## 1.1 Introduction
 ### Chips versus Package
 Chips are typically inside a package.
-Pins of the chips are connected to the package pins via wire bonds.
+Pins of the chips are connected to the package pins via wire bonds. <br>
 <p align="center">
   <img src="/Images/pic1.png">
 </p><br>
-I/O pabd are used to communicate with the chip.
+I/O pads are used to communicate with the chip. <br>
 <p align="center">
   <img src="/Images/pic2.png">
 </p><br>
 Typically, components of a chip can be classified into two categories,
  - Foundary IPs
- - Macros
+ - Macros <br>
 <p align="center">
   <img src="/Images/pic3.png">
 </p><br>